 The morning ritual that helps me get in tune with what’s important and increases my productivity throughout the day

-There are some basics steps you can take to ease stress and reduce anxiety.
-The simplest step is to stop and take a deep breathe or two or three when you are feeling overwhelmed.
+There are some basics steps you can take to ease stress and reduce anxiety by using a morning ritual to start your day.
+The first step is to stop and take a deep breathe or two or three when you are feeling overwhelmed about the day ahead of you.
 To incorporate a sense of purpose in your life and get a fresh start each morning, read my post on Medium where I outline the morning ritual that changed my life.

 We all know that smartphones and tablet are everywhere.
 But as I travel around the country visiting boatyards, boat dealers and marinas, I have noticed that very few business operators are taking advantage of this phenomenon and utilizing these devices to boost margins and efficient.